In seeking to reduce air pollution, the California Air Resources Board [CARB] and other entities have put in place regulations regarding large trucks.

-Since one of the trucking companies for which Mike drove had traffic lanes that didn't extend to California -- and it has been years since we teamed and drove to California -- we wonder what kind of impact Oakland's truck ban will have.
+Since one of the trucking companies for which Mike drove had traffic lanes that didn't extend to California -- and it has been years since we teamed and drove to California -- we wonder what kind of impact Oakland's truck ban has had.

-Now, if it is true that 1,500 trucks are idling for up to 15 hours a day in and near Oakland, then that is a problem.
+At the time that this page was first written, 1,500 trucks were idling for up to 15 hours a day in and near Oakland.
+That is a problem.

 - Trucks consume as much as one gallon of fuel per idling hour.